allyssonallan/EvoGen_course/Files/filtering.md

 You can see at each positions several metrics are reported, like the total depth (DP), mapping quality (MP), strand bias (SP), and so on.
 We can make full use of this file to filter our entries that do not meet our quality requirements.

-For instance, here we will use a custom Perl script, although there are many available tools for that.
+For instance, here we may use a custom Perl script, although there are many available tools for that.
 The scope here is to show the main steps for data filtering of sites, rather than giving a fixed pipeline.
 Our aim here is also to illustrate how filtering indeed changes the data and how important it is to keep track of such changes.